 Rhaphidophora tetrasperma is a unique plant from the Araceae family.
 The evergreen vining plant is native to Malaysia and Southern Thailand.
 Its leaves look like miniatures of another plant, Monstera deliciosa, which is why it’s commonly referred to as mini monstera.
 However, it’s an entirely different species, with much smaller leaves and no edible fruit.

-The plant also goes by the names of Philodendron Piccolo and Ginny Philodendron.
+The mini monstera also goes by the names of Philodendron Piccolo and Ginny Philodendron.

 It has small and dainty ornamental leaves with 6” split lobes.
 The splits look like windows in the leaf, but they remain small.